goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # 💀 Note

-Zaruba use pattern matching (aka: regex), so that it can add new route/modules/entities/fields to `ZtplAppDirectory`.
+Zaruba uses pattern matching (aka regex) so that it can add new routes/modules/entities/fields to `ZtplAppDirectory`.

 To make sure the feature works as intended, please don't delete/edit any line __preceeded__ by this comment: